graeme-winter/clock/README.md

 i.e. to get row 5 lit set GPIO16 and 20 to high, I assume.

 SPI connections on GPIO10-13 (CLK, TX, RX, enable).
 Implementation I am looking at here appears to do this by bit bashing?
 In µPython?
 Not using hardware SPI.
 Or is this some plain UART serial?
 Data sheet time.

+## 2023-02-25 System Design

+### Display

+Two key methods: set up display, main display routine which is writen in Thumb assembly.

+Set up:

+- configure the GPIO pins which will be used
+- configure the SPI to the display controller

+Execute:

+- main routine taking the pointer to the data area, which will hold the pixel data, which will run on a 200 Hz update cycle

+### Update

+This will:

+- configure the wifi, abort if failed
+- fetch the current UTC from NTP server
+- fetch the current offset from UTC from t'nternet
+- apply this to the current system time

+Update will be triggered on (i) boot (ii) trigger from the middle button

+### IRQ handlers

+Buttons require IRQ handlers:

+- button top -> brighter (increment time on, decrement time off)
+- button bottom -> dimmer (reverse above)
+- middle - trigger update as above

+### Main routine

+Will sit in a tight loop doing:

+- read current time
+- render current time to scratch array
+- byte swap scratch array
+- copy scratch array to main